Meet the Crouse Center Staff

 MBA, Lewis University

-Majors I Advise: Business Administration (last names M-Z), Music, Sociology, Theatre
+Majors I Advise: Business Administration (last names M-Z), Music, Sociology, and Theatre

 Personal Advising Philosophy: Advising is a two-sided conversation.
 It's collaborative and about working together to determine the best solution and best path for each individual.